Overview of Fishing in Colorado

 Emergency Expenses

-Unexpected events can occur during any trip, and setting aside some funds for emergencies is wise.
+Unexpected events can occur during any trip, and it's wise to set aside some funds for emergencies.
 This might include medical expenses, vehicle repairs, or last-minute changes to your accommodations.
-An emergency fund will give you peace of mind and help ensure a smooth trip.
+Having an emergency fund will give you peace of mind and help ensure a smooth trip.

 Entertainment and Activities